Exploiting nodes symmetries to control synchronization and consensus patterns in multiagent systems: Introduction

-A convenient way for modeling the presence of collaborative and antagonistic relationships among nodes in a network is to use {\em signed graphs}, \cite{Hei_46}.
-Motivated by the many applications, an increasing number of papers in the literature is focusing on the study of the collective dynamics emerging in this type of networks.
-For example, in \cite{zhang2001partial}, partial synchronization of R\"{o}ssler oscillators over a ring is studied via the Master Stability Function (MSF), while in \cite{pogromsky200265} the same phenomenon is studied within the broader framework of symmetries intrinsic to the network structure (see also \cite{Rus_Slo_12} for a discussion between the interplay between symmetries and synchronization).
-Symmetries of the network topology are also been exploited in \cite{pecora2014cluster}, where the MSF is used to study local stability of synchronized clusters of nodes.
-The study of consensus dynamics over signed graphs has also attracted an increasing amount of interest.
-A particularly interesting problem is the one considered in \cite{altafini2013consensus}, where sufficient conditions are given for a signed network to achieve a form of {\em ``agreed upon'' dissensus}.
-The model proposed in \cite{altafini2013consensus} has been also used in a number of applications, like flocking \cite{fan2013bipartite} and extended to the case of Linear Time Invariant systems, discrete-time integrator dynamics and time-varying topologies, see e.g. \cite{zhang2014bipartite}, \cite{zhang2016bipartite}, \cite{valcher2014consensus}, \cite{Liu_Che_Bas_Bel_15}, \cite{Pro_Mat_Cao_14}, \cite{Shi_Pro_Joh_Bar_Joh_15}.
+Often, in applications, interactions between neighboring network nodes are not all collaborative as there might be certain nodes that have {\em antagonistic} relationships with neighbors.
+This is the case, for example, of social networks, where network agents might have different opinions \cite{Gal_96}, or biochemical and gene regulatory networks, where interactions between nodes are either activations or inhibitions \cite{Sza_Ste_Per_06}.
+A convenient way to model the presence of collaborative and antagonistic relationships among nodes in a network is to use {\em signed graphs} \cite{Hei_46}.
+Motivated by applications, an increasing number of papers in the literature is focusing on the study of the collective dynamics emerging in this type of networks.
+For example, in \cite{zhang2001partial} partial synchronization of R\"{o}ssler oscillators over a ring is studied via the Master Stability Function (MSF), while in \cite{pogromsky200265} the same phenomenon is studied within the broader framework of symmetries intrinsic to the network structure (see also \cite{Rus_Slo_12} for a discussion on the interplay between symmetries and synchronization).
+Symmetries in the network topology have also been exploited in \cite{pecora2014cluster}, where the MSF is used to study local stability of synchronized clusters of nodes.
+A particularly interesting problem is the one considered in \cite{altafini2013consensus}, where sufficient conditions are given for a signed network of integrators to achieve a form of {\em ``agreed upon dissensus''}.
+The model proposed in \cite{altafini2013consensus} has been used in a number of applications, like flocking \cite{fan2013bipartite} and extended to the case of LTI systems and time-varying topologies, see e.g. \cite{zhang2014bipartite,zhang2016bipartite,valcher2014consensus,Pro_Mat_Cao_14}.
 More recently, bipartite synchronization in a network of scalar nonlinear systems whose vector fields are odd functions has been studied in \cite{zhai2016pinning}.